mglev1n/pmbb-nf-toolkit-saige-family/READMEs/Single-Variant_PheWAS_docs.md

 * `sex_strat_cohort_list` (Type: List)

     * List of cohorts that are sex stratified

-* `cohort_list` (Type: List)

-    * List of cohorts usually ancestry stratified and or sex stratified
 ## Pre-Processing

 * `sex_specific_pheno_file` (Type: File Path)

-    * A newline-separated list of phenotypes that should only be included in sex-stratified cohorts (e.g., AFR_F but not AFR_ALL)
+    * A newline-separated list of phenotypes that should only be included in sex-stratified cohorts (e.g., AFR_F but not AFR_ALL).
+Can be safely left as null (defaults to an empty List)

     * Corresponding Input File: Sex Specific Phenotype List

-        * A newline-separated list of phenotypes that should be excluded from non-sex-stratified cohorts (e.g., AFR_F or AFR_M but not AFR_ALL)
+        * A newline-separated list of phenotypes that should be excluded from non-sex-stratified cohorts (e.g., AFR_F or AFR_M but not AFR_ALL).
+Set to

         * Type: List File